GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

 desktop targets and requires SSL support.
 On Windows you want to link against a copy of the OpenSSL libraries that you have statically compiled and installed the header files and libraries in the ``include`` and ``lib`` sub-directories of the :envvar:`SYSROOT` directory.
-On Linux and OS X you want to dynamically link against the system SSL libraries.
+On Linux and macOS you want to dynamically link against the system SSL libraries.
 Setting the ``INCLUDEPATH`` and ``LIBS`` variables to the following values will ensure that the generated code will compile as you require on all platforms::